Nemo9439/refresher-js/README.md

 Detects on client side that a new version of the application is available and notify the active users to refresh their page in order to get the fresh version.

+- **The problem**:
+- We noticed in my team that some of the features and bug fixes that we are deploying can take to some users few days or more to get, the reason is that some users are not closing the browser when they are done working so the new updates wouldnt take place until they refresh their page and fetch the new version of the webapp.

+- **The solution**:
+- A script that once in a while will detect that a new version is available and will notify the user about it.

 - **Technology stack**:
   The script itself is Vanilla JS and it supports the frameworks: Angular, React and Vue.